ppy/osu-wiki/news/2025/2025-07-28-osucatch-world-cup-2025-concludes.md

     </audio>
 </div>

 [WangleLine](https://osu.ppy.sh/beatmaps/artists/427) had made her appearance prior in the tournament with [Island of Orchids](https://osu.ppy.sh/beatmapsets/2384624#fruits/5156307) being used in the Round of 32's mappool.
 This time, it is for an osu!original that her music would be featured in the mappool, with [Goodbye To Your Vicious Cycles](https://osu.ppy.sh/beatmapsets/2402735#fruits/5211009) (HD3), mapped by [Phob](https://osu.ppy.sh/users/6069462) and [wwwww](https://osu.ppy.sh/users/8434466).
-This dark and gritty neuro drum and bass song was the perfect match for both the mappers, who turned it into one of the most terrifying Hidden picks to date.
-Extrememly demanding on both the reading and mechanics, both the map and the song are sure to left players feeling like they went through a nightmare after playing it.
+This dark and gritty neuro drum and bass song was the perfect match for them both, who turned it into one of the most terrifying Hidden picks to date.
+Extremely demanding on both the reading and mechanics, the map and the song are sure to leave players feeling like they went through a nightmare after playing it.

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/O_8FGiiad6U" frameborder="0" allowfullscreen></iframe>